matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Related columns are grouped into columns families.
 Each column is identified by using column-family:column-qualifier (or name).
 This structure supports high read and write throughput at low latency.
 Advantages: Scalable to petabytes of data with milliseconds responses up to millions of TPS.
-Use cases: IOT streams, graph data and real time analytics (time-series data, financial data, transaction histories, stock prices etc.) CLoud Dataflow: Used to export data from BigTable to CloudStorage.
+Use cases: IOT streams, graph data and real time analytics (time-series data, financial data, transaction histories, stock prices etc.) Cloud Dataflow: Used to export data from BigTable to CloudStorage.

 149) Memorystore?